 I’m a data scientist on the Data Science team at Facebook.
 I work on improving our understanding of people’s behavior on Facebook, and figuring out what we can learn about society from people’s online identity.
-I received a PhD in Computer Science from Rutgers University where I studied Reinforcement Learning, the problem of learning to maximize reward from direct interaction with the world.
-After receiving my PhD I spent four years as a Postdoctoral Researcher at the Psychology Department at Princeton University, where I studied “Reinforcement Learning in the Brain” using fMRI and behavioral paradigms.
-A decade or so ago I also did my undergrad in Computer Science at the University of Buenos Aires, where I used 18th-Century marital records to reconstruct the family trees of two small towns in colonial Bolivia.
+I received a PhD in computer science from Rutgers University where I studied reinforcement learning, the problem of learning to maximize reward from direct interaction with the world.
+After receiving my PhD I spent four years as a postdoctoral researcher in the Psychology Department at Princeton University, where I studied “Reinforcement Learning in the Brain” using fMRI and behavioral paradigms.
+A decade or so ago I also did my undergrad in computer science at the University of Buenos Aires, where I used 18th-Century marital records to reconstruct the family trees of two small towns in colonial Bolivia.